petry078/reported/README.md

 It works really fast, it is just a few lines of code.

 Text is stored on client browser with JavaScript localStorage property.

+## Future work

+* The green ligt at the top will blink red while the client is typing and when the text is not yet saved.